XsavielX/Htos-savebot/TUTORIAL.md

 **common parameter**: playstation_username, YOUR PLAYSTATION NETWORK USERNAME
 It will get converted to your account ID using the psn api.

-If it fails you will get prompted to write in your accound ID, you can find it in the folders by looking into the folders of a savefile from your account.
+If it fails you will get prompted to write in your account ID, you can find it in the folders by looking into the folders of a savefile from your account.

 Your account ID will be saved and you do not need to include the parameter if you want to use the previously stored one.